Rehab Team

 What happens once I’m referred?

 We contact you directly and arrange a one-to-one appointment to discuss your goals and expectations.
-This helps our team put together a package of care and support tailored to you and your needs.
+This helps our team put together a rehabilitation plan tailored to you and your needs.

 What can the service do for me?

 It will give you practical ways to manage your condition so you remain as independent as possible.
-At the moment, the service offers four groups: Move, Music and MindStrength in NumbersWalking and Well-being; and Books Aloud.
-These groups are led by our Palliative physiotherapist and Palliative occupational therapist.
-You will also benefit from having Keech Hospice Care’s team – doctors, specialist nurses, therapists and a social worker – on hand.
-The activity groups are intended to get you moving, thinking and socialising in a supportive, safe environment.
+At the moment, the service offers six groups: Short walkingLong walkingCrafty gardening; Stretch and balance; Circuit exercise; and Aquatic therapy.
+These groups are led by either our Palliative physiotherapist, Palliative occupational therapist or Palliative rehab assistant.
+The rehabilitation groups are intended to get you moving, thinking and socialising in a supportive, safe environment.

 Where is the service based?

-It’s based at Keech Hospice Care in Luton, although the service organises home visits as necessary – for example, for breathing management.
+It’s based at Keech Hospice Care in Luton, although the service organises home visits as necessary.

 Keech Hospice Care is in Great Bramingham Lane, just off the A6 on the outskirts of Luton (LU3 3NT).